haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 ### Discussion Forum
-Outside of class, we will use a discussion forum
-(like Piazza) for Q&A and discussion.
+Outside of class, we will use a discussion forum (details TBA) for Q&A and discussion.
 Rather than emails, this is the preferred channel.
 Using a discussion forum allows for getting you help fast and efficiently from classmates, and instructors.
 You are encouraged to ask *and answer* questions about logistics, content,